Saudi Arabia's SALIC boosts investment in G3 Canada grain company

 Farmers’ equity accounts for the same number of shares in G3, however its percentage of ownership has dropped because of recent investments by the SALIC-Bunge joint venture into the company, Gerrand said.
 He declined to give a current percentage.

-Keith Degenhardt, a farmer and first vice president of the Alberta Federation of Agriculture, was disappointed when foreign investors bought the former Wheat Board, but said any dilution of farmer equity is “not top of the mind.”

-G3 is a small Canadian player compared to competitors Richardson International, Viterra Inc [VILC.UL] (GLEN.L) and Cargill Ltd [CARGIL.UL].
+G3 is building a grain terminal at Hamilton, Ontario and has received a permit for one at Vancouver, British Columbia.
+It is a small player compared to competitors Richardson International, Viterra Inc and Cargill Ltd.

-Reporting by Rod Nickel in Winnipeg, Manitoba; Additional reporting by Maha El Dahan in Dubai; Editing by Meredith Mazzilli and Leslie Adler
+$1 = 1.2872 Canadian dollars Reporting by Rod Nickel in Winnipeg, Manitoba; Additional reporting by Maha El Dahan in Dubai; Editing by Meredith Mazzilli